cronvel/spellcast/doc/adventurer.md

 Used in multiplayer game only.
 This parameter tag is used to set up the vote behaviour.
 Its content is a string, where:
-* *immediate*: the first choice to be made is immediately validated
+* *unanimity*: it validates the choice if all players have chosen it
-* *unanimity*: it validates the choice if all players has made the same choice
+* *absolute* or *absolute-majority*: it validates the choice if it has more than 50% of the votes
 * *relative* or *relative-majority* or *majority*: it validates the choice if it has the most voters
-* *absolute* or *absolute-majority*: it validates the choice if it has more than 50% of the votes
+* *immediate*: it validates the choice immediately once anyone choose it

 The *vote timeout* is very important:
 * before timeout, undecided players are counted in
-* after timeout they are counted out.
+* after timeout, they are counted out